sofieditmer/self-assigned-lang/README.md

 | ```src``` | A folder containing the python scripts for the particular assignment.
 | ```output``` | A folder containing the outputs produced when running the python scripts within the src folder.
 | ```utils``` | A folder containing utilty functions to be used in the main scripts.
+|```glove```| An empty folder in which the downloaded word embeddings are to be placed.
+See the "Usage and Technicalities" section for more details.
 | ```requirements.txt```| A file containing the dependencies necessary to run the python script.
 | ```create_venv.sh```| A bash-file that creates a virtual environment in which the necessary dependencies listed in the ```requirements.txt``` are installed.
 This script should be run from the command line.
 | ```LICENSE``` | A file declaring the license type of the repository.